gentikosumi/SQLAlchemy-challenge/README.md

-# SQLAlchemy-challenge
+# sqlalchemy-challenge
-This is sqlalchemy homework
+This is SQLAlchemy homework